-1. The university will maintain uniform guidelines on procedures for schools and colleges to follow for promotion of nontenure-track faculty.
-Such guidelines shall provide process timelines and for timely notification of the individual as their application for promotion proceeds through the levels of review.
-Applications for promotion in rank shall be considered in any year, whether the individual is currently under a single year or multi-year appointment.
-2. The processes and criteria for promotion shall be discipline-specific and shall be determined by the Dean in consultation with Department Chairs, department committees and other appropriate collegial bodies.
+- The processes and criteria for promotion 2. shall be school/college-specific and shall be determined by the Dean in consultation with Department Chairs, department committees and other appropriate collegial bodies.
 These processes and criteria will be consistent with university established guidelines and Section A above.
 The faculty in the relevant departments and Colleges shall be provided a copy of the procedures once they have been approved by the Dean.
-Faculty shall be notified of any changes in the procedures and criteria

-3. Whenever available, there shall be NTT faculty representation at the appropriate rank on any committee evaluating an NTT faculty member for promotion.
+Faculty shall be notified of any changes in the procedures and criteria. - 3.
+Whenever available, there shall be a majority of NTT faculty representation at the appropriate rank on any committee evaluating an NTT faculty member for promotion.